Skip to content

 Methodology & Sample

-Sample: 58 menus (3,283 items) parsed by the ShiftTrained platform as of July 5, 2026, uploaded as PDFs or phone photos or imported live from Toast and Square POS systems.
+Sample: 180 menus (12,401 items) parsed by the ShiftTrained platform as of August 19, 2026, uploaded as PDFs or phone photos or imported live from Toast and Square POS systems.
 The sample skews toward independent full-service restaurants and bars in the United States.
 Menus are aggregated and anonymized; no individual restaurant's menu is identifiable.
 Price statistics use only items with a single clean printed price.
 Allergen coverage measures whether allergen information is identifiable from the menu content itself.
-This page refreshes quarterly; historical snapshots stay archived for trend comparisons.
+This page refreshes daily from production; the figures move as the corpus grows.

 Looking for training and staff-performance numbers instead?
 See the companion page: Restaurant Training Statistics.